Nishchit1404/Siamese_Image_Similarity/README.md

 ## Dataset :
 The Imagenette dataset is a subset of 10 easily classified classes from the [Imagenet dataset](https://github.com/fastai/imagenette).
-The Dataset used for training is a Balanced subset of the Imagenet Dataset and has been selected in the following Manner :
+The Dataset used for training is a Balanced subset of the Imagenette Dataset and has been selected and pre-processed using pandas:

 ### Dataset creation for Problem Statement 1
 1. The train set has total of 1280 datapoints and test set has total of 320 datapoints for both tasks (train:test split of 80:20).